 English lessons are a fundamental part of all courses of study at Guildhouse.
-Lessons aim to develop all four skill areas: reading, writing, speaking and listening, as well as develop the skills needed to use English for academic studies.
+Lessons aim to develop all four skill areas: reading, writing, speaking, and listening, as well as develop the skills needed to use English for academic studies.

-Students are prepared for IELTS, CAE, FCE or CPE, where appropriate.
+Students are prepared for IELTS, CAE or FCE, where appropriate.